Get gig alerts, new releases, and other news.

 Those are my two cents.
 Don’t let the need to share build up to the point where it could spew out on anyone.
 If you are so concerned about what other people will think, wouldn’t it be best to share it with the people who are least likely to look down on you for it?
 Now is the time.

-The Deepest Desire
+The Deepest Desire by Michelle Cowan

 It’s not just that I want to be known.